bangawayoo/adversarial-examples-in-text-classification/README.md

 # Detection of Adversarial Examples in NLP: Benchmark and Baseline via Robust Density Estimation

-Official code for *Detection of Adversarial Examples in NLP: Benchmark and Baseline via Robust Density Estimation, (ACL Findings 2022)*.
+Official code for *Detection of Adversarial Examples in Text Classification: Benchmark and Baseline via Robust Density Estimation, (ACL Findings 2022)*.

 ## Main Libraries